pluck011/propel/README.md

 ### cljs.main

 To open a web-repl, invoke `clj -m cljs.main` in a shell in the project folder.
 This will open a (for the moment, unused) browser window, and a REPL.
-This does not automatically load the project into the REPL, so try this:
+This does not automatically load the project into the REPL, so you should try something like this (although *be patient* because the printed report will not emit until after the entire run is finished!):

 ```
 cljs.user=> (require '[propel.core :as p])